-Activity 6.2: Conduct targeted outreach to appropriate groups on the definition of cruise ships, which is inclusive of condo ships (purchased berths).
+Activity 6.2: Conduct targeted outreach to appropriate groups on the definition of cruise ships and the sanctuary's cruise ship regulation, which is inclusive of condo ships (purchased berths).

 Activity 6.3: Conduct targeted outreach to appropriate groups regarding clarification of what vessel conditions constitute desertion of a vessel at anchor in the sanctuary and how to correct this condition.